DeustoTech/dycon-toolbox-documentation/index.md

 ### Numerical Implementation

-First we import the CasAdi library in order to create symbolic variables
+We first import the CasAdi library in order to create symbolic variables

 ```matlab
 import casadi.*